Day by Day (EP): Background and release

+Controversies

+In June 2019, Vietnamese singer Quang Ha was accused of plagiarism after netizens noticed similarities between his newest single "Everyone Will Change" and "Day by Day"'s intro.
+On July 4, the musician held a press conference in which he admitted that the two songs did sound identical at the beginning.
+He later apologized for not being aware of international music and not noticing the similarities.

 Commercial performance

-"Day by Day" reached number two on the Gaon Weekly Digital Singles Chart and the Billboard Korea K-Pop Hot 100.
-The song ranked among the best selling singles of the year with nearly 2,150,000 copies sold in South Korea alone by the end of 2012.

-"Sexy Love" was also a commercial success peaking at number three on Billboard Korea Hot 100 songs chart and selling nearly 1,550,000 in 2012.

-The Japanese version of "Day by Day" peaked at 16 on Billboard Japan Hot 100 singles chart and number 3 on the USEN weekly singles chart.
+"Day by Day" reached number two on the weekly Gaon Digital Chart and the K-pop Hot 100.
+The song ranked among the best-selling singles of the year with nearly 2,150,000 downloads sold in South Korea by the end of 2012.
+"Sexy Love" peaked at number three on the Billboard Korea Hot 100 Songs chart and sold nearly 1,550,000 downloads in 2012.
+The Japanese version of "Day by Day" peaked at 16 on Billboard Japan Hot 100.

 Track listing

-Mirage

-Note: Love All only included on physical release only.
+Note: Love All is only included on the physical release.